 - Mood swings

 Behavioral effects of heroin withdrawal typically last longer than the other symptoms.
-However, as time passes and the person avoids heroin, the symptoms begin to diminish.
+However, as time passes and the person continues to avoid heroin, the unpleasant symptoms begin to diminish.

 How Long Does Heroin Withdrawal Last?